 How to pick the right size

-For most UK households, that is 5 to 8 kWh.
-A 10 kWh battery gives you headroom for higher-demand days, an EV top-up, or overnight usage as well.
+For most households, that is between 4 and 8 kWh.
+A 10 kWh battery gives you headroom for higher-demand days, an EV top-up, or overnight draw as well.

-Going larger than 15 kWh rarely makes financial sense for a single-family home without a large EV fleet or very high energy consumption.
+Going larger than 15 kWh rarely makes financial sense for a single-family home without a large EV fleet or unusually high energy consumption.

 Calculate your home battery payback